 Listening is key

 Leave your frame of reference and enter the client’s.
-Pride is counterproductive in such a situation, so listen and validate the customers’ issues such that they don’t stay in the heightened emotional state.
+Pride is counterproductive in such a situation, so listen and validate the guests’ issues such that they don’t stay in the heightened emotional state.

 Find out the facts